IGI-111/freecell/README.md

 apt install libasound2-dev libudev-dev pkg-config
 ```

-and then you should be able to simply:
+then you should be able to simply:

 ```
 cargo run
 ```

+There also is a nix flake available.

 ## Play